Sexuality and fertility

 Learn more about:

-A range of issues can cause people to lose interest in sex while they’re having treatment.
-Aside from feeling tired and unwell, you may feel less confident about who you are and what you can do.
-There may also be a physical reason for not being able or interested in having sex, e.g. vaginal dryness or erection difficulties.
+You may notice a lack of interest in sex or a loss of desire (libido), or you may feel too tired or unwell to want to be intimate.
+You may also feel less confident about who you are and what you can do.
+There may be a physical reason for not being able to have sex or interested in having sex (e.g. vaginal dryness or erection difficulties).
 Changes in appearance can also affect feelings of self-esteem and, in turn, sexuality.

 If you have a partner, it may be helpful for them to understand the reasons why your libido has changed and to know that people can have a fulfilling sex life after cancer, but it often takes time.
-Some partners may also feel concerned about having sex – they might fear injuring the person with cancer or feel uncomfortable with the changes in their partner.
+Some partners may feel concerned about having sex – they might fear injuring the person with cancer, feel uncomfortable with the changes in their partner or worry about being exposed to chemotherapy drugs.

 Chemotherapy can reduce the levels of hormones produced by the ovaries.
-For some women, this causes periods to become irregular during chemotherapy but they return to normal after treatment.
-For other women, chemotherapy may cause periods to stop completely (menopause).
-After menopause, women can’t conceive children.
-Signs of menopause include hot flushes, sweating (especially at night), and dry skin.
-Menopause – particularly when it occurs in women under 40 – may, in the long term, cause bones to become weaker and break more easily.
+This can cause your periods to become irregular or even stop for a while, but they often return to normal within a year of finishing treatment.
+If your periods do not return, the ovaries may have stopped working, causing early menopause.
+After menopause, you can’t get pregnant naturally.
+Signs of menopause include hot flushes, night sweats, aching joints and dry or itchy skin.
+Menopause – particularly when it occurs under 40 – may, in the long term, cause bones to become weaker and break more easily.
 This is called osteoporosis.
-Talk to your doctor about ways to manage menopausal symptoms.
+Talk to your doctor about ways to manage menopause symptoms.

 Chemotherapy drugs may lower the number of sperm produced and reduce their ability to move.
 This can sometimes cause infertility, which may be temporary or permanent.
-The ability to have and keep an erection may also be affected, but this is usually temporary.
-If the problem is ongoing, to your doctor.
+The ability to have and keep an erection (erectile dysfunction or impotence) may also be affected, but this is usually temporary.
+If impotence is ongoing, talk to your doctor.

 View the Cancer Council NSW editorial policy.